ParrishLab/ysa-gui/docs/userguide/analysis/walkthrough.rst

 - The GUI extracts :term:`Spike` and :term:`Burst` data.

-- It scans for :term:`Seizure-Like Event (SLE)` s.
+- It scans for :term:`Seizure-Like Events (SLEs)`.

 - Analysis usually takes 2-5 minutes per file, depending on its size.

 .. tip::
   Monitor progress in the status bar.
-You can cancel ongoing analysis with the ⏹ ``Stop`` button if needed.
+You can cancel ongoing analysis with the ``Stop`` button if needed.

 .. note::
   **Quick View vs. Run Analysis**